Lane-Detection-Using-CNN/Lane-detection/README.md

 # Lane-detection

-Shows the appropriate model used in detecting the lane as well the Kafka component that makes real-time streaming possible
+Shows the appropriate model used in detecting the lane as well the other components making up the pipeline